Dr Michelle Beattie

 - She has expertise and experience around ethics in relation to quality improvement and research and currently sits on the University of Highlands and Islands Research Committee.
 She was invited and chaired the East of Scotland Research Ethics Service 8th Annual Conference, Crieff Hydro, May 20th 2016.
 Invited Conference Chair.

-- She has supervised 9 Quality Improvement Masters Dissertations and examined 8.
+- She is supervising 3 PhD students and been an external examiner for 3PhDs.
+She has supervised 9 Quality Improvement Masters Dissertations and examined 8.